-Profiles from certain locations should also trigger scam alerts in your brain, if the person is located in some far off and claims to be coming to your city next weekend they could well be lying.
-Places to look out for include Nigeria, Ukraine and Philippines.
+Profiles from certain locations should also trigger scam alerts in your brain.
+If the person is located in some far off and claims to be coming to your city next weekend, they could well be lying.
+Places to look out for include Nigeria, Ukraine and the Philippines.

-Apparently most scammers say they are engineers and many say they are self-employed.
-Since there are many engineers and self employed business people in the sugar bowl, it can be difficult to spot a scammer with just their job.
-However, one sure fire way to know if someone is a scammer is if they claim to be a royal family member who wants to send you some money.
+Apparently, most scammers say they are engineers, and many say they are self-employed.
+Since many engineers and self-employed business people in the sugar bowl, it can be difficult to spot a scammer with just their job.
+However, one sure-fire way to know if someone is a scammer is if they claim to be a royal family member who wants to send you some money.

-Hopefully these give you some things to keep in mind to avoid Seeking Arrangement scams, remember none of these are definite signs the member is up to no-good, but more than one could be a pretty good indication.
+Hopefully, these give you some things to keep in mind to avoid Seeking Arrangement scams.
+Remember, none of these is definite signs the member is up to no good, but more than one could be a pretty good indication.
 If you do run into something, most sites like Seeking Arrangement allow users to flag or report accounts, so you can hopefully help out other people.
-Also, for women, Seeking Arrangement does have private forum to keep tabs on bad daddies.
+Also, for women, Seeking Arrangement does have a private forum to keep tabs on bad daddies.